halyna2300/Layoffs_Project/README.md

 SUM(total_off)OVER(ORDER BY `MONTH`) AS rolling_total
 FROM Rolling_Total;
 ```

 ```sql
 SELECT company, SUM(total_laid_off)
 FROM layoffs_staging2
 GROUP BY company
 ORDER BY 2 DESC;
 ```

+-- Aggregating layoffs by company and year to track layoffs over time
 ```sql
 SELECT company, YEAR(`date`), SUM(total_laid_off)
 FROM layoffs_staging2
 GROUP BY company,YEAR(`date`)
 ORDER BY 3 DESC;
 ```

+-- Ranking companies with the highest layoffs per year using DENSE_RANK()
 ```sql
 WITH Company_Year (company,years,total_laid_off) AS
 (